dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 * `DevirtualiseMmio` may be taking precious areas in memory that are needed for other uses, you may need to disable this quirk or whitelist the bad regions: [Using DevirtualiseMmio](/extras/kaslr-fix.md#using-devirtualisemmio)
 * `SetupVirtualMap` may be needed depending on the firmware, generally this quirk should be avoided but most Gigabyte users and older hardware(Broadwell and older) will need this quirk to boot.
   * Z490 boards are known to fail with `SetupVirtualMap` enabled, especially on Asus and AsRock boards.
-* `RebuildAppleMemoryMap` may not be a fan of your firmware, use of this quirk is dependant on having `EnableWriteUnprotector` disabled and `SyncRuntimePermissions` enabled with the addition of having a `Memory Attribute Table` in your firmware.
+* `RebuildAppleMemoryMap` may not be a fan of your firmware, use of this quirk is dependent on having `EnableWriteUnprotector` disabled and `SyncRuntimePermissions` enabled with the addition of having a `Memory Attribute Table` in your firmware.
 If your firmware doesn't have MATs, disable both `RebuildAppleMemoryMap` and `SyncRuntimePermissions` then enable `EnableWriteUnprotector`.

 To verify whether your board has MATs, check the logs for something like this: